Can Your California HOA Force You to Keep a Grass Lawn?

 What your California HOA cannot require

-- Turf grass specifically (Civil Code §4735(b) makes this void)
+- Turf grass specifically (Civil Code §4735(a) makes a turf mandate void)

 - Plants that require regular watering